Conflicts of Interest

 All members of the CCG Governing Body and CCG staff must declare any interests they have that might conceivably conflict with their work in the CCG.
 These are recorded in our Register of Interest.
 You can find our most up to date Register here.

-Our Conflicts of Interest Guardian is Philip Hogan, who sits on our Governing Body.
+Our Conflicts of Interest Guardian is Roger Eastwood, who sits on our Governing Body.

 The role of the Conflicts of Interest Guardian, with support from the Board Secretary is to: